kiboschool/course-industry-experience-1/src/lessons/work-reflections/intro.md

 <aside>

-👩🏿‍🏫 Complete this lesson by exploring each section
+👩🏿‍🏫 Complete this lesson by exploring each section:

 [Managing Yourself](lessons/work-reflections/managing yourself.md)